puppetlabs/puppet-docs/source/puppet/3.6/reference/services_master_rack.markdown

 * It must have [client authentication][] enabled but optional.
 * It must note whether the client connection was verified.
 This information must eventually reach the puppet master; see below.
 * It must note the [Subject DN][] of the client's certificate, if the connection was verified.
 This information must eventually reach the puppet master.
-* It must pass on the entire client certificate, if the connection was verified.
-This information must eventually reach the puppet master.
+* It should pass on the entire client certificate, if the connection was verified.
+This information should eventually reach the puppet master.

 [ssl_persist]: /background/ssl/https.html#persistence-of-sslcertificate-data-in-https-applications